Xinyi-0724/SmartHome-Bench-LLM/README.md

 #### :chart_with_upwards_trend: Evaluation Output from `Step2` Scripts ####

-After running `Step2` for the selected model and method, a csv file including the predicted label and the true label will be output under `/Code` folder.
+After running `Step2` (`Step3` for LLMChain) for the selected model and method, a csv file including the predicted label and the true label will be output under `/Code` folder.
 Also, the evaluation script prints the following metrics to summarize model performance:

 **1. All Videos Metrics**
  Evaluates the model across the entire dataset.